itsrajat09/currency/README.md

  # Currency Converter

-A simple and interactive currency converter web app that lets users convert amounts between multiple international currencies.

-Select source and target currencies with country flags.
-Uses live exchange rates via Frankfurter API.
+Developed a Currency Converter Web Application using JavaScript, HTML, and CSS with real-time exchange rates from the Frankfurter API.

-No API key needed, quick and easy conversion!.
-Built with HTML, CSS, and JavaScript.
+Implemented dynamic flag updates, reverse currency selection, and custom animated loader for enhanced user experience.

+Ensured robust error handling for invalid inputs and API failures, improving reliability and usability.

+Optimized UI responsiveness by integrating asynchronous API calls and smooth loading animations.
 Feel free to fork, improve, or contribute!